mrcaps/rainmon/doc/setup-distributed.md

 where guest:guest is the username:password for the master node's rabbitmq broker, and HOST is the hostname/IP of the master node.

 Now, when tasks are run from the UI they will be distributed across workers that are not busy.
-Saving and
+Saving and loading will be coordinated across all workers only if the shared directory is configured properly.